AyushJhin07/Automation/docs/operations/queue.md

 ```

 When TLS or authentication is required, set `QUEUE_REDIS_USERNAME`, `QUEUE_REDIS_PASSWORD`, and `QUEUE_REDIS_TLS=true` accordingly.
 Set `QUEUE_DRIVER=inmemory` only for automated tests that do not start the real workers; production and developer workflows should use Redis.

+### Local-only fallback

+Set `QUEUE_DRIVER=inmemory` only for ephemeral demos or automated tests that never start the worker fleet.
+The in-memory queue keeps jobs in the API process, so crashes or restarts will lose work and the scheduler cannot fan out timers.
+Production health endpoints flag this mode as non-durable and the Admin UI renders a warning banner so operators can see that Redis has been bypassed.【F:server/services/QueueHealthService.ts†L81-L112】【F:client/src/components/automation/WorkerStatusPanel.tsx†L1-L220】 Always revert to Redis-backed BullMQ before exercising shared environments or running integration tests.

 ## Queue health & readiness